Facebook Ads Insights Tool

 Insights & analysis of Facebook advertising costs

 Cost Per Click (CPC) is the amount advertisers pay each time a user clicks on their Facebook ad.
 In the Public Administration industry, Facebook ad costs can be influenced by seasonal trends and market competition.
-For campaigns targeting New Zealand, advertisers should consider local market factors and user behavior.
+Geographic targeting affects ad costs based on market competition and user engagement in different regions.
 Different campaign objectives lead to varying costs based on how Facebook optimizes for your specific goals.
 The data shown represents median values across multiple campaigns, and individual results may vary based on ad quality, audience targeting, and campaign optimization.

 Why we use median instead of average